 “Yestereve, on the marble steps of the Temple, I saw a woman sitting between two men.
 One side of her face was pale, the other was blushing.” ~Kahlil Gibran

-Another day, a beautiful day.
-The mild temperature of sunny afternoon.
-A welcome change.
+Another dawn, another beautiful day.
+The mild temperature of a sunny afternoon; a welcome change.

 The wintery chill is finally fading; the days growing longer, the nights shrinking.
 The morning frost is short lived.
 The winter attire and warm clothes are a thing of the yesterday.
-Strolling down the street in a spring jackets – it feels much lighter, much nicer; you can finally breathe the freshness of new air.
-A welcome change.
+Strolling down the street in a spring jackets – it feels much lighter, much nicer…you can finally breathe the freshness of new air.
+Yes, a welcome change.

 The small green buds are starting to peep from the naked tree branches.
 The green hue is returning to the brown dead grass.
 The ponds are no longer frozen; a pair of white swimming swans declare that the spring is finally here – the proof if you still need one.
 The outdoors are inviting again, with open arms.
 Continue reading